danil/rc/mail-sendmail-smtp.md

           --server your.smtp.domain \
           --auth-user your-login \
           --auth-password your-password \
-          --to your@mail.address \
+          --to your.name@example.org \
-          --h-Subject: "Hello" \
+          --h-Subject: "Your subject" \
-          --body 'World'
+          --body "Your mail body"

 ## Mailgun